 This niche sport is about as primal as it gets.
 Catch, run, throw, jump.
 Founded in the US in 1960, Ultimate Frisbee is a non-contact team sport originally played by players with a flying disc.
 Games are played indoor and outdoor, usually between two teams of 5-7 players.
 Points are scored by passing the disc to a teammate in the opposing end zone.
 Other basic rules are that players must not take steps while holding the disc, and interceptions, incomplete passes, and passes out of bounds are turnovers.

-This niche sport was quite unfamiliar to us until last year when Scoot GB needed money to buy a new van – more on that cracking project here.
+This niche sport was quite unfamiliar to us until last year when Scoot GB needed money to buy a new van.
 It’s a freestyle sport using a little kick scooter, the ones you see kids or over-grown kids kick-rolling to school on.
 Tricks are performed using ramps and other props in the a BMX- or skateboarding-esque way.
 Epic stuff!

 9. Gaelic Football

 Unless you’re from Ireland, there’s a good chance you consider this a niche sport.
-Commonly referred to as “football” or “Gaelic”, Gaelic Football is a brilliant Irish team sport along with the even faster paced Hurling.
+Commonly referred to as “football” or “Gaelic”, Gaelic Football is a brilliant Irish team sport along with the even faster paced Hurling which is also one of the oldest sports.
 It is played between two teams of 15 players on a rectangular grass pitch.
 The objective of the sport is to score by kicking or punching the ball into the other team’s goals (3 points) or between two upright posts above the goals and over a crossbar (1 point).

 If you play any of these sports or are a team looking to fundraise get in touch today and see how we can help.
 Or just go to www.pledgesports.org and hit ‘Create A Campaign’ to get started!